How to: Use WhatsApp on Android

-Step 2: Register and Verify your Phone Number
+Step 2: Register and Verify your Phone Number anchor link

 WhatsApp will request access to your contacts.
 If you grant this access, WhatsApp will have a full list of your contacts' phone numbers.
 If you do not grant this access, you can manually add each of your contacts for chat messages, however you cannot make a new call without granting WhatsApp access to your phone's contacts.
-If you'd like to send photos, media, or files, Whatsapp will request access to these files as well.
+If you'd like to send photos, media, or files, WhatsApp will request access to these files as well.

 Tap "Continue," then tap "Allow" for each if you wish to grant these permissions.